 Some people with DPDR may experience mild, short-lived symptoms, while others have chronic symptoms that may last for years.

-The symptoms may be very distressing to the point where they interfere with their ability to function in daily life, including at work, school, or in relationships.
+The symptoms may be very distressing.
+They can interfere with a person’s ability to function in daily life, including at work, school, or in relationships.

 Are symptoms similar to other disorders?